This list continues to expand:

 Keiko Shokon

-Scholarly research on Japanese warrior culture has expanded considerably over the years, with many new insights developed from ongoing research.
-More often than not these days, my reading list is more academic work than martial arts research.
-There are some useful popular sources for practitioners, by practitioners that are also scholars.
-Popular versions of some doctoral theses are out there and in some cases more focussed on martial culture, even specific schools, than in general historical work.
+Scholarship on Japanese warrior culture has expanded considerably over the years, with many new insights developed from ongoing research, some of it made available to the non-specialist reader.
+More often than not these days, my reading list is more academic work than "martial arts research."

-The works of Dr. Alexander Bennett:
+4. The works of Dr. Alexander Bennett:

 Kendo: Culture of the Sword